Why carry an IDP while driving in Russia?

 Your IDP is a valid form of identification in more than 150 countries worldwide and contains your name, photo and driver information in the 12 most widely spoken languages in the world – it is understandable to most of the local officials and authorities of the countries you visit.

 It translates your identification information into 12 languages — so it speaks the language even if you don’t.
-Russia highly recommends an International Driving Permit.Order my International Driving Permit Now
+Russia highly recommends an International Driving Permit.Start my Application

 How to get your IDP

 We’ve streamlined the application process down by creating a platform that guides you so you know exactly what you’ll need to successfully complete your application

 1. Apply Online

 Start your application for International Driver's License Get the IDP.